 According to research by KPMG, company insolvencies fell by a third in April, compared to the previous year.
 Research found that in March, 135 companies went into administration compared to 116 in the previous year.
 However, April’s figures revealed that this year, only 61 companies were made insolvent, compared to 91 the year before.

 This drop could, in part, be due to the support packages offered by the government to deal with the coronavirus pandemic.
 Although these figures are promising, KPMG stressed the importance of forecasting for the long term and ‘embedding as much of the cost-saving gains made in their initial crisis response as possible into their day-to-day operations’ where possible.

 HMRC to pause tax checks, but continue with Loan Charge settlements

 HMRC have suspended all corporation tax and VAT checks to allow themselves some breathing room in dealing with COVID-19.
 However, this 30-day break does not include activity relating to the 2019 Loan Charge Scheme, and checks are still going ahead.

 The All Party Parliamentary Group (APPG) pushed HMRC for a response, who stated that although they understood the difficulties at present, they were unable to stop pursuing anyone who had provided details of their involvement with the scheme.
 These measures have been deemed unfair in the current climate, with a Loan Charge Action Group member describing their approach as ‘disappointing’.

 Stay up to date

 Things are changing quickly at present, so it’s important to stay up to date with the latest development.
-We’re here to help you up to speed with all of the latest coronavirus information as it occurs, that’s why we’ve been keeping our Coronavirus Support page updated with all of the latest announcements.
+We’re here to help you up to speed with all of the latest coronavirus information as it occurs, that’s why we’ve been keeping our blog updated with all of the latest announcements.